-PQR = Projected quarterly revenues for distribution service (including all applicable clauses and riders) from existing customers plus netted revenue from any customers which will be gained or lost by the beginning of the applicable service period.
+PQR = Projected quarterly revenues for distribution service (including all applicable clauses and riders) from appliable customers.
+The quarterly revenues will be determined on the basis of the summation of projected revenues for the applicable three-month period.

 T = Pennsylvania gross receipts tax rate in effect during the billing month, expressed in decimal form.